Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 License<a name="License" />
 ---

-* The article `03 Stabilization from the protoptye` is licensed under [General Public License 3.0].
+* The article `03 Stabilization from the prototype` is licensed under [General Public License 3.0].